-I am Gwladys, explorer in Martinique I inspected 4 vacation rentals in Bellefontaine
+I am Séphora, your pathfinder in Martinique.
+I inspected 4 vacation rentals in Bellefontaine.

 Where is the commune of Bellefontaine in Martinique?The community of Bellefontaine is located on the North Caribbean coast of Martinique.
 When you arrive in Bellefontaine from Fort-de-France, you will see on your right the tall chimneys of the EDF power station producing the majority of the island's electricity.
 Along the Caribbean Sea, Bellefontaine is equidistant from the towns of Carbet furt...